cagov/ca-design-system-gutenberg-blocks/blocks/feature-card/README.md

-# Hero component custom block
+# feature-card component custom block

-The hero component is part of the design system.
-The HTML and CSS are defined in the component in the <a href="https://github.com/cagov/design-system/tree/component-hero/components/hero">design system</a> repository.
+The feature-card component is part of the design system.
+The HTML and CSS are defined in the component in the <a href="https://github.com/cagov/design-system/tree/component-feature-card/components/feature-card">design system</a> repository.

 This is the WordPress custom Gutenberg block built to let page authors edit this section content within the original design constraints